Natalia Ilyin’s Design Life

-Professor of Design, Design History and Criticism at Cornish College of the Arts in Seattle, Natalia also teaches classes in design for social activism, transition design, and semiotics of brand.
+Professor of Design, Design History and Criticism at Cornish College of the Arts in Seattle, Natalia teaches courses in history, criticism, theory, design for social activism, transition design, complex systems, and semiotics of brand.
 She and her former co-teacher Elisabeth Patterson created the Parallel Narratives publishing program at Cornish.
-This program is dedicated to reimagining design history, growing data from the student up rather than from the historian down.
-She has received Cornish's Award for Teaching Excellence twice.
-She is also Founding Faculty of the MFA in Graphic Design at Vermont College of Fine Arts.
-There, she advises students on writing, design history, and criticism.
+This on-going program is dedicated to reimagining a construct for design history from the student up, rather than from the historian down.

 Natalia has also taught at Rhode Island School of Design, Yale University, The Cooper Union, and the University of Washington, and has acted as Critic for the MFA in Graphic Design at Yale University and Rhode Island School of Design.